Dynamically improper hypersurfaces for endomorphisms of projective space: Introduction

+It would also be interesting to study dynamical improperness from an arithmetic perspective.
+Inspired by \cite[Theorem 1]{Ingram2}, which says that when $n = 1$ the critical height is a moduli height away from the Latt\`es locus, we ask:

+\begin{q} Is the locus of post-critically dynamically improper maps contained in a set of bounded height plus a proper closed subset of the moduli space $\mathsf{M}^n_d$ of degree-$d$ endomorphisms of $\P^n$? \end{q}

-The author would like to thank Patrick Ingram, Joe Silverman, Jason Bell, Rob Benedetto, and Nicole Looper, as well as an anonymous referee, for their helpful comments on an earlier version of this paper.
+The author would like to thank Patrick Ingram, Joe Silverman, Jason Bell, Rob Benedetto, Laura DeMarco, and Nicole Looper, as well as the anonymous referees, for their helpful comments on earlier versions of this paper.